 The History curriculum requires both classroom based and practical skills.
 We will involve you with experiences beyond the classroom so you are confident in all levels of the role of a History teacher, ready to begin your career.
 If you have a History degree, you may still need to prepare in advance of the placement to ensure you have depth of knowledge in curriculum topics; there is no SKE course for History but we will support you in early preparation before the course begins.

-Our course also provides a PGCE for all trainees based upon 4 written modules, a folder of evidence and feedback on classroom performance.
+We provide a PGCE for all trainees based upon 2 written modules, a viva and an eportfolio of evidence.
 Trainees also gain 60 level 7 credits (at M level).